INSIGHTS, RESOURCES & EVENTS

 - Up-front knowledge of costs involved for the entire project at very early pitch stages.
 Most D&B Contractors will insist on establishing and working to your budget for the overall project.

-Drawbacks of Design & Build:
+Drawbacks of Design & Build for Workplace Procurement:

 - Limited opportunity to see like-for-like cost comparisons.